uber-archive/vis-academy/src/docs/graph/3-layout-engine.md

 </p>

 In the previous step, we connected `getNodePosition` and `getEdgePosition` with the accessors in the layout engine.
 However, `deck.gl` doesn't recalculate positions unlesss the data prop changes by shallow comparison.
 To inform deck.gl to re-evaluate `getPosition` outcome, we need to explicitly define `updateTriggers`.
-`updateTriggers` expect an object whose keys are names of accessor props of this layer, and values are one or more variables that affect the output of the accessors.
+`updateTriggers` expects an object whose keys are names of accessor props of this layer, and values are one or more variables that affect the output of the accessors.

 The layout engine has an attribute `alpha` represents the momemtum of the current force layout simulation.
 Since the value of `alpha` changes on every simulation, we can use it as the update trigger for `getPosition`.
-That means, `deck.gl` will re-evalute the position of nodes and edges when the alpha changes.
+That means, `deck.gl` will re-evalute the position of nodes and edges when the `alpha` value changes.

 ```js
 // layout-engine.js